PeoplePlusAI/Mr-Nags/README.md

     ```
 2. For normal running

-2.1 Run the following commands:
+    Run the following commands:
     ```
     pip install -r requirements.txt
     ```
-2.2 Once the installaton is complete, run the following command to start the bot:
+    Once the installaton is complete, run the following command to start the bot:
     ```
     python main.py
     ```

-(For docker running)
+3. For docker running

-3. Run the following command to start the bot:
+    Run the following command to start the bot:
     ```
     docker-compose up
     ```